M7MOD-S3EED/RunDroid-Data-Deletion-Resource/index.md

 ### 2-Player account & associated Data:
 To delete your RunDroid player account and all associated data:

-1-Open RunDroid
+ 1-Open RunDroid.
-2-Navigate to Options > Account & Privacy > Player Account
+ 2-Navigate to Options > Account & Privacy > Player Account.
-3-Select **Delete Player Account**
+ 3-Select **Delete Player Account**.

 **This will delete the logged-in player account, all its associated data, and player progress from our records.
 Please note that this action is permanent and irreversible.**
 **We encourage you to delete your RunDroid player account using the in-game method as it’s simpler and takes effect immediately.**